You’ve heard that “God works in mysterious ways”. In the case of the Fish Hoek Dream Center, God worked in a beautifully perfect way.

 JoJo’s* world is very dim.
 He is one of our Grade 1 learners and among all his struggles, on this day his biggest challenge is that he battles to see because he needs to wear sunglasses to protect his eyes.

-JoJo comes into the Dream Centre with a smile of mischief and a warm hug.
+JoJo comes into the Dream Center with a smile of mischief and a warm hug.
 He is quite a character.

 We sat together for hours one afternoon, working hard to reach the 100-book mark that promised pizza.
 JoJo needed to wear sunglasses to protect his eyes but they made his work all that more difficult.
 He’d lift his glasses to squint at the page and I’d have to tell him to put them back down.